 But the part of me which I have let down on so many other occasions, worries that: it’s part of a trend; and just when I thought my binge eating was under control, I eat something that I didn’t really NEED to eat.
 I seriously contemplated alternative choices each time, so there was a moment that I made a conscious decision to go ahead.

 I know that in itself is an achievement, but having considered healthier options, I STILL went down the popcorn route.
 Fuck!
 I’d just written a post about being in control of my binge-eating.
 And, though I know I didn’t binge-eat, I still had that moment when I could have said no, but I said YES.

-Which brings me back to my funk.
+Which brings me back to my funk… my guilt and self-loathing.
 I spent most of Sunday mentally making all of these promises for the final two weeks of this weight loss program.
 I won’t eat any carbohydrates.
 I won’t drink any alcohol.
 Etcetera.
 But, even I know the all-or-nothing approach isn’t a good one.
 Even I know that what I need to do is get back on track, stick to my calorie limits and keep up my exercise.

 By the time Sunday afternoon came I tried to buck myself up, did my exercise and cooked myself a healthy dinner.
 Even now I’m trying to remember that ‘all is not lost’ or that I’ve not ruined everything I’ve done to date.
 The sane part of me knows I haven’t, but it’s fighting the other part of my mind.
 And it usually wins.